-In fiscal year 2021, 2022 and 2023, the stock price of BabyTree declined, and accordingly the Group recognized loss of \$3,229, \$8,887 and \$8,624, respectively, due to the fair value change.
+In fiscal years 2022, 2023 and 2024, the stock price of BabyTree declined, and accordingly the Group recognized loss of \$8,887, \$8,624 and \$1,016, respectively, due to the fair value change.
+The Group recorded \$4,840 impairment loss during the year ended February 29, 2024, due to the continuous suspension of trading in the shares of BabyTree.

 (2) In December 2018, the Group acquired 15.32% equity interest in Xiamen Meiyou, an internet company focusing on providing services to female clients.
 In June 2019, the investment was reclassified from equity method to equity investment without readily determinable fair value as the Group lost the ability to exercise significant influence due to the restructured capital of Xiamen Meiyou.
+The Group recorded \$27,262 impairment loss during the fiscal year ended February 29, 2024, due to unsatisfied financial performance of the investees with no obvious upturn or potential financial solutions in the foreseeable future.